Emergency Dental Care

 For bleeding: To stop bleeding, you should rinse your mouth with water and apply either a cold compress or gauze to the affected area with gentle pressure.

 For a knocked-out tooth: A knocked-out tooth is a serious dental emergency and requires that you inform Dr. Benjamin Burkitt about this right away.
 Missing teeth can cause teeth to shift and changes in your bite.
 Without replacing a missing tooth, your facial shape could also be altered.

 If your tooth has been knocked out you should clean it first.
 You can then try to place it back in its socket or place it in a container with milk or a pool of saliva.
-In either case, you need to come to see Dr. Benjamin Burkitt right away to have the tooth restored.
+In either case, you need to schedule an appointment Dr. Benjamin Burkitt right away to have the tooth restored.

 If You Are Experiencing a Dental Emergency, Give Us a Call Right Away

 Do you have bleeding gums, a chipped or missing tooth, or just an intense toothache?
 Don’t hesitate and call us right away.
 Tooth pain is not something to be ignored and is a sign that something is awry with your oral health.
 Our excellent team at We Care Dental Care will treat you as soon as possible and work diligently to relieve your pain.
 Contact us at (540) 427-7274 to schedule an appointment with Dr. Benjamin Burkitt.